 What led us to redesign?

-Why this matters to the business?
+Why does this matters to the business?

 Before